-There was once I joined the Bread Run 2.0 program by Feeding Hong Kong in Tsuen Wan last year for the first time.
-We collected surplus bread from bakeries and restaurants in the area and delivered it to a nearby charity, many elderly people were already lining up for bread.
-The staff said that many of them lived alone and struggled to make ends meet.
-They relied on the organisation’s food assistance program for a meal.
+I joined the Feeding Hong Kong Bread Run 2.0 program in Tsuen Wan last year for the first time.
+We collected surplus bread from bakeries and restaurants in the area and delivered it to a nearby charity, where many elderly people were already lining up when we arrived.
+The staff there explained that many of them lived alone and struggled to make ends meet; relying on the organisation’s food assistance program for meals.

-Government data shows that around 3,400 tonnes of food are sent to landfills in Hong Kong every day, equivalent to the weight of a double-decker bus being wasted every six minutes.
-Many people think that Hong Kong is an affluent city and no one needs to go hungry.
-But the reality is quite different.
-Many people throw away bread easily but for some, it is all they can have for dinner.
-Just imagine, if no one had collected the bread that evening, it would have been sent to the landfill, and the people lining up would have to go to bed on an empty stomach.
+Government data shows that around 3,400 tonnes of food are sent to landfills in Hong Kong every day — the equivalent to the weight of a double-decker bus every six minutes.
+Hong Kong often portrays itself as an affluent city where no one needs to go hungry but, in reality, life here is quite different.
+Many people throw away bread easily but for some, it is all they have for dinner.
+Imagine: if no one had collected that bread at the end of the day, it would have been sent to a landfill, and everybody lining up would have gone to bed with an empty stomach.

-I have worked in the social welfare sector since my graduation and hope to serve the community.
-I believe it’s more than money in our everyday work, and having a meaning in our job is also very important.
-I enjoy interacting with people and believe that “life can influence life”.
-Working at a food bank allows me to make an impact on others.
-Even a short conversation with a child can change how they think about food.
+I have worked in the social welfare sector since graduation and have always hoped to serve the community.
+I love that my job makes a difference and interacting with the people I help gives me great joy — “life can influence life.”
+Working at a food bank allows me to make a real impact on others.
+Even a short conversation with a child can change the way they think about food.
 As the Volunteer & Education Manager, I regularly experience first-hand the positive impact our volunteers have.
 In 2022, our volunteers served over 15,000 hours or the equivalent of 1,875 working days.

 As the Volunteer & Education Manager, I have seen many positive impacts brought by our volunteers.
 In the past year, our volunteers have served over 15,000 hours, equivalent to 1,875 working days.
 Every contribution, no matter how small, adds up and can make a significant positive impact on society.

 In recent years, we’ve also been working hard to strengthen our cooperation with the community.
 We provide educational talks for companies, schools, and institutions to raise public awareness of food waste.
-We promote a community volunteer culture and hope we can encourage more people to work together in their free time to reduce food waste effectively even in their own daily lives — every little bit counts.
+We promote a community volunteer culture and hope we can encourage more people to reduce food waste effectively even in their own daily lives — every little bit counts.

 Whether you are available for a few hours, a month or can commit to a more regular schedule, we welcome volunteers of all ages and backgrounds.
-We have a variety of positions available for you!
+We have a variety of positions available!
 As a volunteer driver, you can help deliver and collect surplus food from various locations across Hong Kong.
-If you enjoy driving, this is the perfect position.
-If you prefer a hands-on experience, becoming a warehouse assistant would be ideal.
-You can become a volunteer leader and lead other volunteers in our activities if you enjoy educational work.
+If Marie Kondo is more your jam, becoming a warehouse assistant might be ideal.
+You could even graduate to a volunteer leader and train other volunteers in our systems and activities if you enjoy educational work.

-We always look for new ideas and ways to rescue surplus food, so we welcome any suggestions you may have.
-Whether you have experience in social media, event planning, or fundraising, we are open to hearing your ideas and incorporating them into our efforts.
+We are also always looking for new ideas and ways to rescue surplus food, so all suggestions are welcomed!
+Whether you have experience in social media, event planning, or fundraising, we can’t wait to receive your ideas.

-Learn more about the opportunities at our Volunteer Page.
+Learn more about some immediately available opportunities on our Volunteer Page.

 Follow our social media channels!